-- Use resources only for authorized purposes. - Protect access to your computer from unauthorized use.
+- Protect access to your computer from unauthorized use.
 You are responsible for all activities on your computer or that originate from your system. - Access only information that is your own, that is publicly available, or to which you have been given authorized access. - Use only legal versions of copyrighted software in compliance with vendor license requirements. - Use only legally obtained versions of sound recordings and movies downloaded from the network or Internet. - Be considerate in your use of shared resources.
 Refrain from monopolizing systems, overloading, networks with excessive data, degrading services, or wasting computer time, connect time, disk space, printer paper, manuals, or other resources.